MojosBeans100/MS3-bike-hire/README.md

 In reality, this might not make sense as in that case the user would most likely prefer to simply cancel the booking entirely.
 The code could be re-written:  if the user is not happy with alternatives, ensure all bikes are found before actually writing them to the calendar.

 * It is possible an error may occur if the Google Form is inadequately filled out: in particular, it was discovered during testing that if a bike type is selected but the size is not, the code will return an error.
 This could be fixed with a short loop at the start to check all necessary fields have been filled out, or within Google Forms there may be a function to require the size field if the type field is selected.
 However, if the size field was made a requirement, it would be necessary for the user to fill out information for all 5 bikes, when they may only wish to book less than 5.
+Likewise, if the size field is selected but bike type not, this would potentially raise a similar error.

 * There is no doubt a wealth of refactoring which could be carried out to run this code more efficiently.